Tate resolutions on toric varieties: Introduction

-The BGG correspondence is purely algebraic; geometry enters the picture when we pass to Tate resolutions.
-Eisenbud-Fl\o ystad-Schreyer define in \cite{EFS} the \defi{Tate resolution} functor $ \Tate\colon \Coh(\PP^n) \to \Com(E), $ which is a geometric refinement of the BGG functor $\RR$.
-Given a coherent sheaf $\F$ on $\PP^n$, $\Tate(\F)$ is an exact, minimal complex of finitely generated free $E$-modules.
-By \cite[Theorem 4.1]{EFS}, the ranks of the terms in $\Tate(\F)$ encode the dimensions of the cohomology groups $H^i(\PP^n, \cF(j))$ for all $i$ and $j$; this leads to a highly efficient algorithm for computing sheaf cohomology over $\PP^n$~\cite{decker-eisenbud}.
-Tate resolutions also provide an explicit link between the BGG correspondence and Beilinson's resolution of the diagonal, among other applications.
-Eisenbud-Erman-Schreyer extend the theory of Tate resolutions to products of projective spaces in \cite{EES}; our main goal is to further extend this theory to any smooth projective toric variety (and in fact even beyond the smooth case; see Remark \ref{smoothness}).
+In \cite{EFS}, the \defi{Tate resolution} functor $ \Tate\colon \Coh(\PP^n) \to \Com(E) $ is introduced as a geometric refinement of the (standard graded) BGG functor $\RR$.
+Tate resolutions provide an explicit link between the BGG correspondence and Beilinson monads, and they lead to an efficient algorithm for computing sheaf cohomology~\cite{decker-eisenbud}, among many other applications.
+Our main goal is to extend the theory of Tate resolutions to more general toric varieties.

-Our construction of toric Tate resolutions differs significantly from those of~\cite{EFS,EES}.
-First, just as in the multigraded version of the BGG correspondence, the toric Tate resolution is defined to be a differential $E$-module, where $E$ is equipped with the $\Cl(X) \oplus \Z$-grading described above.
-Second, the construction in \cite{EFS} of the Tate resolution via minimal free resolutions of $E$-modules (or as an inverse limit of such, as in \cite{EES}) does not extend to the general toric setting; see Remark \ref{truncations} for just one problem that arises.
+Our construction of toric Tate resolutions differs significantly from that of~\cite{EFS}.
+First, as in the multigraded BGG correspondence, toric Tate resolutions are differential $E$-modules, rather than complexes.
+Second, the previous constructions of Tate resolutions simply do not extend to the general toric setting; see Remark \ref{truncations} for just one problem that arises.
 Instead, we build toric Tate resolutions via a Fourier-Mukai transform associated to the diagram

 Of course, this diagram doesn't fully make sense: $E$ is a noncommutative ring, and so ``$\Spec(E)$'' is not well-defined.
-Nevertheless, one may define a Fourier-Mukai transform based on this diagram in the following way.
-The Koszul complex $K$ on the variables of $S$ may be identified with $S \otimes_k E$; it follows that the sheaf $\K = \bigoplus_{d\in \Cl(X)} \widetilde{K}(d)$, equipped with the differential given by multiplication by $\sum_{i=0}^n x_i\otimes e_i$, is a differential $\cO_X$-$E$ bimodule.
-Our idea is to define the Tate resolution via the diagram
+But, one may define the toric Tate resolution functor $\Tate$ via the corresponding categorical diagram